Responding to unusual behaviour

 - You may have to change your approach when your relative’s moods change.

 - It can take time for things to change.
-It can help to be persistent and to try to keep a positive outlook.
+It can help to keep trying and to be positive.

-- You might find it helpful to keep a record of the approaches you have tried, and whether you thought they were helpful or unhelpful.
+- You might find it helpful to keep a record of the things you have tried, and whether you thought they were helpful or unhelpful.

 - Not all of our suggestions will work for you.
-You can use our template to record what works and what doesn't work.
+In these pages you can dind a checklist you can use to make your own guide.

-- Some carer support groups will discuss these issues.
-You could try to find out whether there is a group near you.
+- Some carer support groups talk about unusual behaviour and may offer suggestions or emotional support.
+You could try to find a group near you or start your own.

 Need practical advice & info?
 We can help.